 What Can You Use a Home Equity Loan For?

 People use home equity loans for a variety of needs.
-Most people opt for a home equity loan over a HELOC if they have something significant they need to pay for right away, such as home improvements, college tuition, or unexpected medical expenses.
+Most people opt for a home equity loan over a HELOC if they have something significant they need to pay for right away, such as home improvements, consolidating debt, or unexpected medical expenses.
 This loan may be a good option for any circumstance when you need access to a large amount of money fast and you know exactly how much you need.

 How Can You Apply for a Home Equity Loan?